 Chorionic villus sampling

 CVS is another option in the event the nuchal translucency screen is abnormal.
 This test also diagnoses chromosomal abnormalities such as Down syndrome, as well as a host of other genetic disorders.
 Samples of cells from tiny fingerlike projections on the placenta, called the chorionic villi, are collected and sent to the lab for genetic analysis.
 This test allows a result by 13 weeks gestation vs a 17 week gestation result with an amniocentesis, but is at a higher risk of miscarriage and a referral to a specialist trained in this procedure is necessary.
 There is a Down Syndrome detection rate of 90-95% accuracy.
-It may be a useful option for some, but not all women.
+It may be a useful option in select patients.

 Weight Gain In Pregnancy